ANCL/UAV_DOBIBS/README.md

 # Simulating a Disturbance Observer-Based Integral Backstepping Controller using PX4+SITL+jMAVSim

-Code for the IFAC 2020 conference paper submission **'Disturbance Observer-Based Integral Backstepping Controller for Multirotor UAVs'**.
+This repo contains the simulation code for the IFAC 2020 conference paper submission **'Disturbance Observer-Based Integral Backstepping Controller for Multirotor UAVs'**.

-This code is simulates a disturbance observer-based integral backstepping control for a multirotor UAV running the PX4 firmware. **SITL**   (*Software in the loop*) is combined with the [jMAVSim](https://github.com/PX4/jMAVSim) simulator.
+The code simulates a disturbance observer-based integral backstepping control for a multirotor UAV running the [PX4 autopilot firmware](https://px4.io/). **SITL**   (*Software in the loop*) is combined with the [jMAVSim](https://github.com/PX4/jMAVSim) simulator.
 A main reason for using SITL is so that the actual PX4 firmware is tested.
 This ensures the controller is generally implementable on-board and that simulation results are closer to what are observed in flight testing.

 ## Contents